HapticX/happyx-native/README.md

 future.
 Currently, you may manually link in your desired window icon, like how is done in
 <https://github.com/neroist/webview/tree/main/examples/example_application/windows>.

+In addition, Webview does not currently support window positioning (see <https://github.com/webview/webview/issues/642>), so the `x` and `y` arguments passed to `nativeApp` will be ignored.

 ## Browsers

 If you want choose other browser instead of default - use these flags: